What Are Some of the Most Common Yellow Teeth Causes?

 Extrinsic Staining

-Extrinsic staining can make your teeth appear dull and discoloured due to pigmented molecules from various food, drinks or tobacco products that attach to the enamel.
+Extrinsic staining can make teeth appear dull and discoloured due to pigmented molecules from various foods, drinks, or tobacco products that attach to the enamel.
 This type of stain is not permanent and often responds well to at-home remedies.
-Typically, extrinsic stains have a yellowish hue which may be caused by continuous contact with external elements over time.
-The buildup of these substances on the tooth surface creates an overlayer which gives it a yellow appearance.
+Extrinsic stains have a yellowish hue, which may be caused by continuous contact with external elements over time.

 1. Thinning of the enamel